Jerry1541/Jerry1541/README.md

 ## Projects
 ### [Database Security Setup]
-- **Description:**
-[
-•	Led the orchestration of database setup on AWS cloud instances to efficiently host project data.
+-	Led the orchestration of database setup on AWS cloud instances to efficiently host project data.
-•	Monitored and responded to security issues, effectively preventing threats such as SQL injections.
+-	Monitored and responded to security issues, effectively preventing threats such as SQL injections.
-•	Achieved high stakeholder satisfaction and resulted in top 3% of all highest scores.
+-	Achieved high stakeholder satisfaction and resulted in top 3% of all highest scores.
-]
 - **Technologies Used:** [AWS, GitHub, PostgreSQL, SQL, XAMPP]

 ### [SIEM Environment]
-- **Description:**
-[
-•	Managed Azure based SIEM with over 5,000 RDP attacks originating from Russia, China, and Europe.
+-	Managed Azure based SIEM with over 5,000 RDP attacks originating from Russia, China, and Europe.
-•	Configured Log Analytics Workspace for ingesting custom logs efficiently from a honeypot VM.
+-	Configured Log Analytics Workspace for ingesting custom logs efficiently from a honeypot VM.
-•	Set up Azure Sentinel Workbooks to visualize and analyze global RDP attack patterns ]
+-	Set up Azure Sentinel Workbooks to visualize and analyze global RDP attack patterns
 - **Technologies Used:** [Azure, Log Analytics Workbook, Azure Sentinel, VM]